RespiraWorks/Ventilator/software/gui/README.md

 ### Running

-Upon a successful compilation, the executable file is accessible on Linux as:
+Upon a successful compilation, you can run the app like so:

 ```
-./gui.sh --run --serial-port /dev/ttyS0
+./gui.sh run --serial-port /dev/ttyS0
 ```

 Where you may specify whatever serial port the ventilator controller is for the GUI to communicate with.
 The above has been the correct port for all prototypes tested to date.

 If you do not specify a serial-port, the app will run with pre-recorded data.

 If you are running the application remotely, via ssh for example, don't forget to set the display environment variable:
 ```
 export DISPLAY=:0
 ```